Makelonn/projet_app/README.md

 # projet_app

-This project aim is to test diverse GUI Framework in Python.
+This project aim is to test diverse GUI Frameworks in Python.

 It is divided in 3 part :